Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits

 The unitary evolution is composed of two types of gates, both of which preserve the $\mathbb{Z}_2$ symmetry.
 The first type are CNOTNOT(CNN) gates, which are three-qubit gates that flip two qubits according to the value of the third (control) qubit.
-If the control quibit is on the left we denote the corresponding gate as CNN$_L$; it acts as
+If the control qubit is on the left we denote the corresponding gate as CNN$_L$; it acts as

 with the leftmost qubit acting as the control.
 The case when the rightmost qubit acts as the control analogously defines a right CNN gate CNN$_R$.
 In the circuit under consideration, we choose CNN$_L$ and CNN$_R$ gates randomly, with equal probability.
 Notice that in each time step, we apply three layers of random CNN gates as shown in Fig.~\ref{fig:QA_EE}.